 After returning our kayaks, we still had a bit of time before the ferry would arrive to take us back to Cartagena, so we used it to walk around the island one last time, heading into the woods to pass by some of the colorful buildings and the elaborate banyan trees.

 Finally we returned to Majagua to board the ferry and took the hour long ride back to the mainland.
 We arrived at the docks in the early evening and took a cab to our last hotel, the Hilton in Boca Grande.
 Highlights of the Hilton include its giant pool, and extra comfortable rooms.
 We explored Boca Grande a bit, as this was the only major section of Cartagena that we hadn’t set foot in yet.
 The area is basically a long beach with a strip of tall condos and hotels built up on it.
-It is nowhere near pristine like the Rosario Islands.
+It is nowhere near as pristine as the Rosario Islands.
 The area is loud and bustling with tourists and vendors.

 After sunset, we retreated to the hotel for dinner and a quick dip in the pool.
 Then we went to bed to rest up for the day of traveling ahead of us.
-Our time in Colombia came to a close when we boarded out flight back to the US the next morning.
+Our time in Colombia came to a close when we boarded our flight back to the US the next morning.

 I have to end this with a giant thank you to Jared and Rachel of Percussive Tours for planning this trip, finding amazing accommodations, and being all-around awesome travel companions!